netcredbrasil/docs/README.md

 It is worth noting that when trying to call this request for an equal *cardNumber* that already has a token, will result in only updating the different data of this card.

 PaymentProfileVoid, removes the token from a **CARD** method *PaymentProfile* and makes that profile inactive, by setting *isActive* attribute to *false*, that same profile can be tokenized again using PaymentProfileCreate.

+## Credit Charges

+Credit Charges are one-time charges and don't need use a tokenized PaymentProfile to be created.

+To create a credit charge, a maximum of 2 requests are required: CustomerCreate and ChargeCreate, and CustomerCreate is only necessary if the Customer has not been created previously.

+A ChargeCreate (or credit creation), inserts the PaymentProfile data through *PaymentProfileInput* object inline, and not on a new request, therefore it will not execute the Tokenization process.

+Single or one-time charges are identified using the chargeType attribute, which will have the value SINGLE.

 >**You can find full documentation with better details [*Here!*](https://documenter.getpostman.com/view/14324610/TW6urARy#intro)**